Geographically Weighted Regression for Air Quality Low-Cost Sensor Calibration: CALIBRATION RESULTS FOR NO

 It is possible to spatially interpret the coefficients by inspecting the maps with the one given by the map of the right part of Figure \ref{fig:map_sensors}.
 The points give the locations of the reference sites.
 For example, the map of the HR's coefficients (at the bottom left of the figure) is more negative inside the city while it is null or small at the edges of the map, as expected.
 Similarly, the intercept (map at the top left of the figure) is greater inside the city, which is supposed to be polluted, than at the corners of the map.

 Even if it is possible to spatially interpret the coefficients, this assessment is limited.
-To explore if the GWR approach is reasonable for the calibration results on non-collocated sensors, we can check that the estimated coefficients of the collocated models (given by Table \ref{tab:coeff_collocated}) and the values of the GWR coefficient maps at the locations of the micro-sensors, are compatible.
+To explore if the GWR approach is reasonable for the calibration results on non-collocated sensors, we can check that the estimated coefficients of the collocated models (given by Table \ref{tab:coeff_collocated}) and the values of the GWR coefficient (given by Table \ref{tab:coeff_sgwr}), are compatible.
 As it can be seen, even if it is rather tedious, it is surprisingly (since we consider the collocated models) very often the case.
-For example the collocated models for ASE\_A01 and ASE\_A02 corresponding to the upper left corner of the map are quite different from the others and the signs vary accordingly with the GWR coefficients provided by the coefficient's maps.
+For example the collocated models for ASE\_A01 and ASE\_A02 corresponding to the upper left corner of the map are quite different from the others and the signs vary accordingly with the GWR coefficients provided by the coefficient's maps and table.
+More precisely, for the sensor ASE\_02, the coefficients associated with NO$_2$ are estimated by -48.62 for the collocated model and by -38.08 for the SGWR model, while the estimated value of this coefficient is around -10 for sensors ASE\_03 to ASE\_A09 using both models.
 This leads to a promising prognosis for the calibration results on non-collocated sensors.

-Then, let us look at the GWR calibration model outputs rather that the model parameters.
+Then, let us look at the GWR calibration model outputs rather than the model parameters.